 - Do-it-yourself simulation: It is an activity in which the students play themselves in a situation which he/she has either experienced or can at least relate to in some way.

-- Describing: This is a simple situation in which one person has a certain item of information which he/she can only reveal by:
+- Describing: A simple situation in which one person has a particular item of information that he/she can only reveal by:

 - Care and share: Learners feel comfortable in those games when sharing personal information with other learners.

 - Do: move, mine, draw, obey: The learner is expected to do something non-verbally in response to a read or a heard text.